Higgsboson-X/u2f-ethereum/README.md

 ![recent txns](https://github.com/Higgsboson-X/u2f-ethereum/blob/master/images/11.png "Recent Txns")

 In the `Recent Transaction Address` page, transaction records with recent interacted addresses are listed as tables.
-The first row displays the interacted address with the highest transaction amount, the second row displays the interacted address with the second highest transaction amount and so on.
+The first row displays the interacted address with the largest transaction amount, the second row displays the interacted address with the second largest transaction amount and so on.

 ![recent txn address](https://github.com/Higgsboson-X/u2f-ethereum/blob/master/images/12.png "Recent Txn Address")